lindbrook/cholera/README.md

 ### note

-neighborhoodWalking() is computationally intensive (between 5 and 40 seconds on a single core depending on configuration).
+neighborhoodWalking() is computationally intensive.
+Plotting the grapths with the current development version takes between 5 and 40 seconds on a single core depending on configuration.
 To improve performance, a parallel, multi-core implementation is available on Linux and Mac.